tobimd/colorparse/README.md

 # Installation

-# How to color code
+# How to use
+This will be a general approach to how the strings are parsed and how to use the color codes.

 ### list of color codes
 To read the list of all available color codes, go to [color codes](https://github.com/tubi-carrillo/colorparse#color-codes) below.